COVID-19 and Influenza A: Important information for visitors to Forensicareadmin

 Other options for families and carers

 To ensure you can say in touch with your family or friend at the hospital, we can support you to use Skype.

 Skype is an application (or “app”) which allows people to speak via a video link over the internet.
 Skype can be used on computer, mobile phones (Apple or Android) and tablet devices.
 Use of Skype for video calls is free.
 For information about Skype, please visit www.skype.com.
 If you’ve never used Skype before or are having trouble using it, please get in touch with the unit social worker.
-While we advise you to avoid attending the hospital as much as possible, if you are unable to access a phone or the internet, we can facilitate you using Skype in a rooms near the reception area of the hospital.
+If you are unable to access a phone or the internet, we can facilitate you using Skype in a rooms near the reception area of the hospital.